-Witnesses, as third parties, must cooperate in the taking of evidence.
-In particular, they must make a truthful witness statement, produce physical records (except for correspondence with lawyers provided that such correspondence concerns the professional representation of a party or third party) and allow an examination of their person or property by an expert (article 160 of the SCCP).
+Witnesses, as third parties, have a duty to cooperate in the taking of evidence.
+In particular, they have the duty to make a truthful witness statement, produce physical records (with the exception of correspondence with lawyers provided that such correspondence concerns the professional representation of a party or third party) and allow an examination of their person or property by an expert (article 160 of the SCCP).

 In certain cases, witnesses may, however, refuse to cooperate.
-Witnesses have an absolute right to refuse to cooperate if they have a family link or a close personal relationship with one of the parties (article 165 of the SCCP).
+Witnesses have an absolute right to refuse to cooperate if they have a family link or a close personal relationship to one of the parties (article 165 of the SCCP).
 In other specific cases, witnesses only have a qualified right to refuse to cooperate, which must be justified (article 166 of the SCCP).
-This relates, for instance, to cases where witnesses would, in establishing facts, expose themselves or a close associate, as specified by law, to criminal prosecution or civil liability, or where a witness is bound by professional secrecy (eg, lawyers and clerics).
+This relates, for instance, to cases where in establishing facts, witnesses would expose themselves or a close associate, as specified by law, to criminal prosecution or civil liability, or where a witness is bound by professional secrecy (eg, lawyers and clerics).

-Further, confidants of other legally protected secrets may refuse to cooperate if they credibly show that the interest in keeping the secret outweighs the interest in establishing the truth (article 166(2) of the SCCP).
+Furthermore, confidants of other legally protected secrets may refuse to cooperate if they credibly show that the interest in keeping the secret outweighs the interest in establishing the truth (article 166(2) of the SCCP).
 This provision could apply, for instance, to bankers who are otherwise bound by banking secrecy (article 47 of the Swiss Federal Act on Banks and Saving Banks).
-If a witness refuses to cooperate without justification, the court may impose a disciplinary fine of up to 1,000 Swiss francs, threaten sanctions under article 292 of the Swiss Criminal Code (SCC), order the use of compulsory measures or charge the third party with the costs caused by the refusal (article 167 of the SCCP).
+If a witness refuses to cooperate without justification, the court may impose a disciplinary fine of up to 1,000 Swiss francs, threaten sanctions under article 292 of the Swiss Criminal Code (SCC) (see question 12), order the use of compulsory measures or charge the third party the costs caused by the refusal (article 167 of the SCCP).
 There is, however, no such sanction as contempt of court under Swiss law.